 Introduction

-In the following article, you’ll learn about the Federal Trade Commission (FTC) recent ban on fake online reviews and why such fabricated feedback can actually harm your brand reputation.
+In the following article, you’ll learn about the FTC’s recent ban on fake online reviews and why such fabricated feedback can actually harm your brand reputation.

 On August 14, 2024 the U.S. Federal Trade Commission on Wednesday finalized a ban on companies that intentionally display bought online reviews on their digital platforms.
 It’s important to mention that this ban includes fake customers, company insiders and artificial intelligence (AI).